Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Incomplete Information Game

+The proof of Proposition \ref{prop:abs_cont} is relegated to Appendix \ref{app1}.
+The key observation for part (i) is that if no player assigns positive probability to sets that are null under the dominating product measure, and beliefs are consistent under a common prior, then the common prior itself cannot assign positive probability to such sets.
+For part (ii), we construct the modified belief maps from the Radon--Nikodym derivative of the common prior with respect to the dominating product measure.
+For each player, we obtain versions of conditional distributions that satisfy the absolute continuity condition.
+Consistency ensures these conditional distributions agree with the original belief maps almost everywhere under the marginals of the common prior.

-Suppose that the $\sigma$-algebras $\S$ and $\T_i$, $i=1,\ldots,n$, satisfy the conditions of Proposition \ref{prop:abs_cont}.
-The proposition implies that when the belief map profile is consistent under a common prior, absolute continuity of beliefs with respect to $\bigotimes_{i=0}^n p_i$ implies absolute continuity of information for the common prior $p$.
-Conversely, if absolute continuity of information is satisfied, there exists a version of the belief map profile that satisfies absolute continuity of beliefs.
+Proposition \ref{prop:abs_cont} implies that, for a belief map profile $\eta$ consistent under a common prior $p$, absolute continuity of beliefs with respect to some $\nu \in \Sigma(T)$ implies absolute continuity of information for $p$.
+Conversely, if the $\sigma$-algebras $\T_j$, $j=0,\ldots,n$, additionally satisfy the conditions of part (ii), then absolute continuity of information for $p$ ensures that $\eta$ admits a $q$-version $\widetilde{\eta}$ satisfying absolute continuity of beliefs with respect to $q$.

 There are many examples of inconsistent belief map profiles that satisfy absolute continuity of beliefs.
-For example, any belief map profile on finite sets $S$ and $T$ satisfies absolute continuity of beliefs.
+For instance, when $T$ is finite, every belief map profile is dominated by the uniform distribution on $T$.
 Examples of inconsistent beliefs with finite type sets are found in \cite{Maschler/Solan/Zamir:20:GameTheory}.
 The following example with uncountable type sets illustrates that absolute continuity of beliefs is substantially weaker than consistency of beliefs.

-\begin{example}[Inconsistent, Absolutely Continuous Beliefs] Consider a game with two players, $1$ and $2$.
-Assume that their type spaces are given by $T_i = \R$, $i=1,2$, so that we have $T = \R \times \R$, and let $S=\R$.
-For player $i=1,2$, assume that for each $t_i \in T_i$, the belief map on $S \times T_{-i}$ is given by the normal distribution
+\begin{example}[Inconsistent, Absolutely Continuous Beliefs] Consider a game with two players, $1$ and $2$, whose type spaces are given by $T_i = \R$, $i=1,2$.
+Let $T_0=\R$.
+For player $i$ and each $t_i \in T_i$, the belief map is given by the normal distribution